WorldFactory/QQ/doc/arguments.md

 Internally, we use the term 'token'.
 Perhaps you will find it more suitable.

-To use these arguments inside a QQ command, just insert the code `% index%` inside the definition of your command.
+To use these arguments inside a QQ command, just insert the code `%index%` inside the definition of your command.

 ```
 commands: